 After 10 years of work, AquaSonic had it’s world premiere in the Netherlands in 2016.
 It is now a viral phenomenon and the concert is requested all over the world.

 Laila Skovmand – Artistic director, composer, vocals, hydraulophone

 Moran Le Bars – Percussion

 Morten Poulsen – Drums

-Anders Boll – Sound designer
+Anders Boll – First sound designer

 Roman Komar – Sound designer and sound engineer

-Adalsteinn Stefansson – Lighting designer
+Adalsteinn Stefansson – First lighting designer

 Rune Haiken Tønnes – Lighting designer and light engineer